eriky/ESClient/README.rst

 Currently on the roadmap to reach a 1.0 release are:

 * Implementing most or even all the API methods
-* Implementing bulk indexing

-You may have noticed this software is labeled as alpha quality.
-I will not remove this label until I have done extensive testing and am convinced that most errors are handled cleanly.
-For normal usage this software works pretty well so don't be too frightened of the alpha label!

 License
 =======